 For the past few years I've been preparing my own linen and painting surfaces, for a fraction of the cost of buying rolls of primed linen or ready-made canvases.

-The learning curve is not very steep and it's something I think every artist should try for themselves.
+It's easy to learn and I think it's something that every artist should try for themselves.
 All you need is space, time, and patience.
 I've written this post to document my own experiences and show you how to prime a canvas.

 Of the several types of canvas that can be used as a painting support, linen and cotton are the most popular.
-Linen generally has a different appearance to cotton duck, even though they have the same plain weave; cotton duck is heavier and more tightly woven.
-While linen makes for a better painting surface (in my opinion), the tighter weave of cotton duck makes it easier to prepare.
+They typically have the same plain weave, although cotton duck is heavier and more tightly woven, and they are both prepared in the same way.
 In the example shown here I'm using linen, but the same process can be used for cotton canvases or those made from any other type of natural fiber.

 Let's start by looking at some linen.

 Raw portrait grade linen

-The portrait grade linen shown above costs about $30 per yard for a 54" wide piece.
+The Belgian portrait-grade linen shown above costs about $30 per yard for a 54" wide piece.
 This is Dick Blick portrait medium (8.85oz).
 You can see that it has a tight weave and there are no holes visible between the threads.
 There's some random variation in the texture which is part of the attraction of using this as a painting surface.

 Cheap linen from the fabric store

 The Chinese linen shown here is a drapery fabric.
 It was bought at a local fabric store for $11 per yard (it is 53" wide).
 You can see holes between the threads.
 It had a lower thread count than the Belgian linen and the weave is less tight.
 It's also a lighter weight.
-There's also a pattern to the variation in thickness of the threads which gives it a slightly mechanical look when it's finished.
+There is a pattern to the weave which gives it a slightly mechanical look when it's finished.

 The linen is prepared on a frame made from 2x4's with some cross bracing.
 The detachable legs make it easier to store.